leopard-ai/betty/docs/quickstart/tutorial.rst

             return ce_loss + reg_loss

-**(5) Training Configuration**
+**Training Configuration**
 Since the classification problem is the lowest-level problem, it doesn't require any best-response Jacobian calculation from the lower-level problems.
-Rather, it would use the PyTorch's default autograd to calculate the gradient.
+Rather, it would use PyTorch's default autograd to calculate the gradient.
 Therefore, we don't need to specify anything for the training configuration for this problem.